 It’s not healthy to let children and teenagers be dependent on energy drinks since it can deter their development.

-Just like how adults can suffer from the adverse effects of too much energy drink consumption, children can easily fall victim to its adverse side effects.
-Personally, you shouldn’t allow adolescents to see energy drinks as their go-to drinks just yet.
+Just like adults can suffer from the adverse effects of too much energy drink consumption, children can easily fall victim to its adverse side effects.
+Personally, you shouldn’t allow adolescents to think of energy drinks as their go-to drinks just yet.

 Instead, adolescents should turn to hot cocoa or a soda now and then as they contain much lower amounts of caffeine.
 But this shouldn’t turn into a habit, either.